-.3.4.
+6.3.4.
 Road load matrix family

-The road load matrix family may be applied for vehicles designed for a technically permissible maximum laden mass ≥ 3,000 kg.
+The road load matrix family may be applied for vehicles with a technically permissible maximum laden mass ≥ 3,000 kg.

+Vehicles with a technically permissible maximum laden mass ≥ 2500 kg may be part of the road load matrix family provided the driver seat R-point height is above 850 mm from the ground.

+“R-point” means “R” point or “seating reference point” as defined in paragraph 2.4. of Annex 1 to the Consolidated Resolution on the Construction of Vehicles (R.E.3.).

 Only vehicles which are identical with respect to the following characteristics may be part of the same road load matrix family: